 She had trouble walking.
 Taking the stairs was agonizing.
-The woman even had a hard time standing on one leg long enough to pull on a pair of pants, recalls Jennifer Brocker, a board-certified pediatric chiropractor based in Portland, Oregon.
+Even balancing on one leg long enough to pull on a pair of pants was a challenge, recalls Jennifer Brocker, a board-certified pediatric chiropractor based in Portland, Oregon.

-Before getting chiropractic treatment, the woman believed that severe pain was simply part of being pregnant, Brocker says.
-“She was going on the assumption that pain is normal in pregnancy, and that’s just the way it is,” Brocker says.
-“It’s not the way it is.
+“She was going on the assumption that pain is normal in pregnancy, and that’s just the way it is,” Brocker explains. “(But) it’s not the way it is.
 There’s a lot we (chiropractors) can do to help with discomfort during pregnancy and make pregnancy enjoyable and comfortable.”
-Brocker says she often tells patients, “Just because it’s common, doesn’t mean it’s normal.
-Pregnancy shouldn’t be painful.”

-Chiropractic treatment as an option to treat pain is particularly important for pregnant women because there are many pain medications they shouldn’t use because they could adversely affect their baby, says Dr. Heather L. Beall, an OB-GYN with Northwestern Medicine in Crystal Lake, Illinois.
+Alternative pain management options are particularly important for pregnant women.
+There are many pain medications, for example, they shouldn’t use because they could adversely affect their baby, explains Dr. Heather L. Beall, an OB-GYN with Northwestern Medicine in Crystal Lake, Illinois.

-“You don’t want (pregnant women) to use chronic pain pills because they’re addictive,” Beall says.
-Such medications could cause the baby to go into withdrawal when he or she is born.
-Some non-steroidal pain medications could cause the fetus’s heart valve to close prematurely, which could be life-threatening, she says.
+“You don’t want (pregnant women) to use chronic pain pills because they’re addictive,” she explains.
+Additionally, these medications could cause the baby to go into withdrawal when they are born.

 What Is Chiropractic Treatment?

-If you’re pregnant and experiencing discomfort and are considering seeking chiropractic treatment, experts recommend these strategies:
+If you’re pregnant, experiencing discomfort and considering seeking chiropractic treatment, experts recommend these strategies:

 — Talk to your health care provider.